 Water discharged from manufacturing or industrial processes with the potential to contain contaminants.

 Alteration

-Any change to a production or other process that may lead to the introduction of a new Process Wastewater stream or a change in the composition, volume, treatment process, or monitoring requirements of an existing Process Wastewater stream.
+Any change to a production or other process that may lead to introduction of new Process Wastewater stream or a change in the composition, volume, treatment process, or monitoring requirements of existing Process Wastewater stream.